 Brush the grill surface with peanut oil and place the abalone, flesh side down, on the grill.
 Cook 3 minutes.
 Baste with the ginger butter several times throughout the cooking process.
-Turn over onto the shell and cook 2 more minute.
-The abalone should be warm when you put your finger between the meat and shell.
-Let the abalone rest for a couple minutes.
+Turn over onto the shell and cook 2 more minutes.
+The abalone should be warm when you put your finger between the meat and the shell.
+Let the abalone rest for a couple of minutes.
 Then use your fingers to pop the meat out of the shell, being careful not to smush the stomach and innards between the meat and shell.

 Make a ring of 2 scallions on each plate.
 Place one abalone in the shell on the scallions and lean the meat from another abalone (without the shell) against the first.
 Ladle 2 ounces of the black bean sauce over the top.
 Sprinkle with crispy shallots and drizzle with chili oil.
 Serve with sticky rice to mop up the sauce.

 Get the recipe for Sticky Rice >>>

 Heat 2 quarts oil over medium-high until it registers 275°F on a deep-fry thermometer.
 Add the shallots and cook, stirring, until light golden brown, about 8 minutes.
 Using a slotted spoon, transfer the shallots to a paper towel-lined plate to drain.

 Increase the heat to high and place a fine-mesh sieve over a heatproof bowl.
 When the oil registers 350°F on the deep-fry thermometer, add the once fried shallots and cook just until they are crispy and well-browned, about 1–2 seconds, watching carefully so the shallots don’t burn.